 Door to Door Airport Shuttle from LaGuardia

 There is also an option to do a door to door airport shuttle between LaGuardia and NYC with Go AirLink.
 If you have a lot of luggage and are traveling solo, this might be the easiest low-cost option.
 You don’t have to worry about dragging your bags up any stairs!
 Be sure to check the price first though because, with LaGuardia airport shuttles, you might not save that much compared to taking a taxi or car service.
 The price on the shuttle seems to be about the same as what you would pay for JFK, even though LGA is closer.
-You can get 5% off their total order when you book online and enter coupon code SAVE5 during checkout through December 31, 2018.

 Public Transportation for LGA to Manhattan